mozmeao/platform-docs/docs/contentful.md

     **Please do not add new pages to Bedrock using Contentful.**

-Images that are uploaded in Contentful will be served to site visitors from the Contentful `CDN (Content Delivery Network)`{.interpreted-text role="abbr"}.
+Images that are uploaded in Contentful will be served to site visitors from the Contentful CDN.
 The cost of using the CDN are not by request so we don't have to worry about how many times an image will be requested.

-Using the Contentful `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} lets us use their [Images API](https://www.contentful.com/developers/docs/references/images-api/) to format our images.
+Using the Contentful CDN lets us use their [Images API](https://www.contentful.com/developers/docs/references/images-api/) to format our images.

-In theory, a large high quality image is uploaded in Contentful and then bedrock inserts links to the `CDN (Content Delivery Network)`{.interpreted-text role="abbr"} for images which are cropped to fit their component and resized to fit their place on the page.
+In theory, a large high quality image is uploaded in Contentful and then bedrock inserts links to the CDN for images which are cropped to fit their component and resized to fit their place on the page.

 Because we cannot rely on the dimensions of the image uploaded to Contentful as a guide for displaying the image - bedrock needs to be opinionated about what size images it requests based on the component and its configuration.
 For example, hero images are fixed at 800px wide.
 In the future this could be a user configurable option.